CIBC-Internal/python/Doc/library/tracemalloc.rst

    When a snapshot is taken, tracebacks of traces are limited to :func:`get_traceback_limit` frames.
 See the :func:`take_snapshot` function.
+   The original number of frames of the traceback is stored in the :attr:`Traceback.total_nframe` attribute.
+That allows to know if a traceback has been truncated by the traceback limit.

    The :attr:`Trace.traceback` attribute is an instance of :class:`Traceback` instance.

+   .. versionchanged:: 3.7
+      Frames are now sorted from the oldest to the most recent, instead of most recent to oldest.

+   .. attribute:: total_nframe

+      Total number of frames that composed the traceback before truncation.
+      This attribute can be set to ``None`` if the information is not available.

+   .. versionchanged:: 3.9
+      The :attr:`Traceback.total_nframe` attribute was added.

-   .. method:: format(limit=None)
+   .. method:: format(limit=None, most_recent_first=False)

-      Format the traceback as a list of lines with newlines.
+      Format the traceback as a list of lines.
 Use the :mod:`linecache` module to retrieve lines from the source code.
-If *limit* is set, only format the *limit* most recent frames.
+If *limit* is set, format the *limit* most recent frames if *limit* is positive.
+Otherwise, format the ``abs(limit)`` oldest frames.
+If *most_recent_first* is ``True``, the order of the formatted frames is reversed, returning the most recent frame first instead of last.

-      Similar to the :func:`traceback.format_tb` function, except that :meth:`format` does not include newlines.
+      Similar to the :func:`traceback.format_tb` function, except that :meth:`.format` does not include newlines.

       Example::